 Remember to turn the ignition OFF when refueling your vehicle.
 Otherwise, the display will not show the addition of fuel for a few miles.
-At least 9.5 liters (2.5 gallons) of fuel must be added for the fuel gauge to immediately show the new fuel level.
+At least four gallons of fuel must be added for the fuel gauge to immediately show the new fuel level.